• Skip to primary navigation

 falafel recipe baked

-Making falafel from scratch every time you want to eat falafel is a waste of time.
-Instead, I batch prepare the base falafel recipe ahead of time and freeze the rest.
-I can literally prepare a breakfast feast within minutes.
+Making falafel from scratch every time you want to eat falafel takes a long time.
+Instead, prepare the base falafel recipe ahead of time and freeze the rest.

-Ta'ameya, or Tamiya, is one of the most common breakfast items in Egypt.
 If you are ever visiting Egypt, one of my favorite Ta'ameya restaurants is called Zooba.
-They just recently opened a branch in New York City, so that's another option if you are in the neighborhood.
+They just recently opened a branch in New York City.
 Another one of my favorite street food restaurants in Cairo is called Gad.

 Ingredient Notes